kubernetes/community/contributors/devel/cherry-picks.md

 to the remote branch `upstream/release-3.14`:
 `hack/cherry_pick_pull.sh upstream/release-3.14 98765`
-  * Your cherrypick PR (targeted to the branch) will immediately get the `do-not-merge` label.
+  * Your cherrypick PR (targeted to the branch) will immediately get the `do-not-merge/cherry-pick-not-approved` label.
 The branch owner will triage PRs targeted to the branch and label the ones to be merged by applying the `lgtm` label.

 There is an [issue](https://github.com/kubernetes/kubernetes/issues/23347) open